Ayc0/minesweeper/README.md

 - Build in prod version: `yarn build` (or `npm run build`)

 ## Structure
-- `board.js` contains the logic of the game and the other files the visual
+The file `board.js` contains the logic of the game and the other files the visual.

+Here is the structure and the dependencies between files :
 ```
 index.js
   app.js (& app.css)